routup/docs/src/plugins/body/parser.md

 # Parser

-Besides using the `createRequestParser` method, it is also possible to register a specific parser as middleware.
+Besides using the `createHandler` method, it is also possible to register a specific parser as middleware.

 ## Json